Spellbinding scenery, superb service and hanging out with pop stars – Sally Coffey and her mum Pat enjoy an unforgettable Saga mini-cruise

-It quickly becomes clear that our companions are one of the bands on board, The Merseybeats.
+It quickly becomes clear that our companions are one of the bands on board this Saga mini-cruise, The Merseybeats.
 Mum is in her element – she was a 60s girl and is still a big music fan – and I am giddy on wine and attention.
 They regale us with tales of their worst gigs, their days playing The Cavern Club with The Beatles and even bumping into old pal Paul McCartney in the local supermarket.
 By the time they take to the stage in the Britannia Club the following evening, mum and I are The Merseybeats’ biggest fans.

 But back to tonight.
 Mum hasn’t got off the ship yet, so we head into town for a drink in the Magic Ice Bar.
 It’s not the cheapest, and sure it’s a little gimmicky, but dressing up in ponchos and gloves with my mum while we drink wine from ice glasses and look at the sculptures based on Edvard Munch’s The Scream (you can see the original painting in the National Gallery in Oslo) make it a really fun end to an eventful evening.

 The next morning, I’m up early for my first shore excursion – Oslo maritime highlights.
 I have to admit, I thought three museums based on Norway’s seafaring history might be a bit much, but boy I was wrong.

 With burial longships dating from the ninth century, the Viking Ships Museum is surprisingly moving, while standing on the deck of the actual ship that Roald Amundsen used to reach the South Pole as waves crash around me in the Fram Museum’s immersive experience is incredibly humbling.